Which Contraceptive Pill Is Right for Me?

 How your clinician decides what is safe for you

 Before prescribing any pill, your clinician checks your suitability using the UK Medical Eligibility Criteria (UKMEC).
+This is the same framework used by GPs and sexual health clinics.
 The main factors are:

 Your medical history, including any history of blood clots, stroke, heart disease, liver conditions, or breast cancer.